Amtrix/webdash/README.md

 https://github.com/Amtrix/src-bin-_webdash-server

 #### WebDash Executor
 Common libraries used by the server and client.
-The heart of WebDash. https://github.com/Amtrix/src-lib-webdash-executor
+The heart of WebDash.<br>
+https://github.com/Amtrix/src-lib-webdash-executor